-I. Complete the AA Degree District Requirements.

-- 2. Complete the AA Degree General Education Requirements. - Complete the Major Requirements as outlined in the program offerings.
-Complete electives, if needed, to obtain a minimum of 60 degree-ap-
+- .
+Complete the AA Degree District Requirements. - 2.
+Complete the AA Degree General Education Requirements. - Complete the Major Requirements as outlined in the program offerings.
+All courses within the major must be completed with a 'C' or better. - Complete electives, if needed, to obtain a minimum of 60 degree-applicable units.